Principles of social and psychological inquiry

 Preparatory work

-You will be able to familiarise yourself with the module website up to two weeks in advance of the start of the module.
+You will be able to familiarise yourself with the module website up to two weeks before the start of the module.
 A bank of materials (such as key readings and study skill activities) will also be available on your qualification website to support you throughout your learning journey.

 Register